BenutzerEinsZweiDrei/Morrowind/README.md

 ---

 ### Promotional
-This project is promotional of the game.
+This little webpage is promotional of the game.
 It's not a tech demo for three.js nor a Chrome Experiment.

+### Better than Morrowind
+I'm using retextured meshes from the Overhaul 3.0 mod.

 ### Controls
 * `Capslock` to move slow